pgRouting/pgrouting/doc/mst/pgr_prim.rst

 The main Characteristics are:

+  - It's implementation is only on **undirected graph**.

   - Process is done only on edges with positive costs.

-  - It's implementation is only on undirected graph.

   - Span start from chosen root_vertex resulting subgraph.

     - When root vertex is not given then result is minimun spanning tree of disconnected graph.

   - Values are returned when there is a minimum spanning tree.

     - When there is no edge in graph then EMPTY SET is return.

   - The minimum spanning tree is same for any root vertex.

-  - It does not produce correct results on graphs with parallel edges.

   - Running time: :math:`O(E*log V)`

+..
+Note: From boost Graph:
+   "The algorithm as implemented in Boost.Graph does not produce correct results on graphs with parallel edges."

 Signatures